gzomer/alex-bot/README.md

 He can help you to ask for expenses refunds, add tasks, create tickets, find documents and answer questions.

-One more thing: Alex is friend of Alexa 😬.
+One more thing: Alex is a friend of Alexa 😬.

 Click below 👇 to see the demo 😎